How Agent Orange Causes Colon Cancer

 Know the Symptoms

-Numerous studies conducted by the American Cancer Institute have found a compelling association between prolonged exposure to Agent Orange and an increased risk of colon cancer.
+Studies, including research from the American Cancer Institute, suggest a link between prolonged Agent Orange exposure and an increased risk of colon cancer.
+The herbicide’s toxic chemical, dioxin, has been shown to:

 Challenges in VA Recognition